Galardolind/NumericSequenceCalculator/README.md

 ##How to run

-To simplify the process, I have upload the whole visual studio project to the gitHub repository.(The process to deploy is explained on UI Test part)
+To simplify the process, I uploaded the whole visual studio project to the gitHub repository.(The process to deploy is explained on UI Test part)

 1. Download the project (clone via gitHub) or direct download [link](https://github.com/Galardolind/NumericSequenceCalculator/archive/master.zip)
 2. Proceed as following